webreinvent/vaah-docs/docs/vaahcms-2/backend/roles.md

     'filter' => [
         'q'            // for search queary (optionl)
-        'trashed'      // for include or exclude trashed data (optionl) 'is_active'    // for fetching ony active or inactive data (optionl) 'sort'         // for sorting the data (optionl) ];
+        'trashed'      // for include or exclude trashed data (optionl) 'is_active'    // for fetching only active or inactive data (optionl) 'sort'         // for sorting the data (optionl) ];
 ];